skingdev/fresco-bakery/tutorial.md

 });
 ```

-Then in the `app/scripts/controllers/application.js` file, we will need to add a require statement for our view, so after the `var BaseController = require('./base');` line, add `var DirectionsView = require('../views/directions/layout');`.
+Then in the `app/scripts/controllers/application.js` file, we will need to add a require statement for our view, so after the `var BaseController = require('./base');` line, add the line:

+`var DirectionsView = require('../views/directions/layout');`.

 Modify the `directions` function so it looks like this:

 ```javascript
   directions: function() {